Turner syndrome is a rare genetic condition in which a female does not have the usual pair of 2 X chromosomes.

 Estrogen and other hormones are often started when the girl is 12 or 13 years old.

 Women with Turner syndrome who wish to become pregnant may consider using a donor egg.

 Women with Turner syndrome may need care or monitoring for the following health problems:

 Those with Turner syndrome can have a normal life when carefully monitored by their provider.

 There is no known way to prevent Turner syndrome.

-Reviewed By: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Reviewed By: Chad Haldeman-Englert, MD, FACMG, Fullerton Genetics Center, Asheville, NC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.